2012 Cadillac CTS Sport Wagon Interior

 - "Inside, the 2012 Cadillac CTS Wagon features a pleasing angular theme to match its exterior edginess.
 Soft-touch materials are plentiful, accented by tasteful wood trim.
 The optional navigation system emerges from the top of the dash and retracts almost fully, leaving a small section visible as a touchscreen display for the audio system -- an ingenious and elegant alternative solution to having a separate control panel." -- Edmunds

 - "There are the hand-cut and sewn accents with French stitching, the distinct clean instrument gauges and optional pop-up screen that controls the navigation system and Bose stereo.
 Even when the screen is pushed down so its top is flush with the dash, it displays an abbreviated version of the screen, so you can follow the music playing through your iPhone, conveniently stowed in the center console." -- Detroit News

-The CTS Sport Wagon provides a meager 58 cubic-feet of cargo room with the rear seats folded and 25 cubic feet when the rear seats are in use.
-Handy features like a cargo organization system and a power liftgate help make the space in the Cadillac CTS Sport Wagon even more useful.
+The CTS Sport Wagon provides 58 cubic-feet of cargo room with the rear seats folded, which is a bit low for the class.
+When the rear seats are in use, 25 cubic feet of storage space is available.
+Critics report that handy features like a cargo organization system and a power liftgate help make the space in the Cadillac CTS Sport Wagon more useful.